THE TRAVELING PROFESSOR

 Please read and understand the terms, conditions and coverages of any travel insurance policy you may purchase.

-Hotels are centrally located and walking distance to many sites and restaurants.
-Rooms have one queen or king bed or two twin beds, with private bath.
+In general, hotels are centrally located and walking distance to many sites and restaurants.
+Rooms usually have one queen or king bed or two twin beds, with private bath.
 Especially in Europe, it is common practice to have two twin beds pushed together to make up a double or king-size bed.
 Unless specifically detailed in the tour outline, hotels include breakfast.

 Pack light.
-Travelers may be responsible for getting their own luggage on/off trains, vans, boats, taxis, etc. There can be limited space on trains.
+Travelers may be responsible for getting their own luggage on/off trains, vans, boats, taxis, etc. There can be limited space on trains and other transportation modes.
 We suggest bringing a daypack for carrying water, guidebooks, jacket, rain gear, etc. for day trips and city walking tours.
 We send out a detailed information sheet for each tour specifying specific needs for each trip.

 Different forms of public and private transportation such as taxis, buses, vans, trains, boats, ferries, etc. may be used on The Traveling Professor tours.

 In general, our tours are for healthy active adults.
 They are not suited for those with mobility issues.
-Travelers should be prepared to spend a few hours a day on their feet.
-Depending upon the tour, we can be walking on hilly or uneven surfaces, up and down stairs and hills.
-Be prepared to spend a few hours a day on your feet.
-Always wear comfortable shoes that are broken in.
+Travelers should be prepared to spend at least a few hours a day on their feet.
+Depending upon the tour, we can be walking on hilly, rocky or uneven surfaces, up and down stairs and hills.
+Always wear comfortable and sturdy shoes that are broken in.
 Carry appropriate weather gear.

 For the enjoyment of all our guests on tour we ask those who choose to travel with The Traveling Professor to be congenial, lighthearted and to take small issues in stride.
 Should you have any issues please address them to your tour manager/leader – he/she is your Traveling Professor representative during your time on the tour.